 For most people when they start to purchase wood pellets for the first time for their pellet stove or boiler they will purchase them in 20lb or 10kg plastic bags.
 However, if your going to be using a significant volume of wood pellets every year purchasing in bulk will get you a much better deal.

 So with this post, I thought I would write about how to get set up to receive loose bulk wood pellet deliveries.
-Whether you wish to build your own wood pellet silo as I did or purchase a pre-made wood pellet storage solution.
+You wish to build your own wood pellet silo as I did or purchase a pre-made wood pellet storage solution.
 Whichever option you choose you need to make sure you can properly protect those wood pellets from the elements or those pellets could be damaged.

 Bulk Wood Pellet Delivery and Storage Advice

 If you have the time I would strongly recommend you watch the video below from the UK Pellet Council on best practice for accepting bulk wood pellet deliveries and silo storage designs.
 While obviously this video is based on UK examples, the same principles apply to best practise in the US as well.
 I followed this advice when I designed my own pellet silo which has served me well over the last 8 years.

 So the first benefit that most people are drawn to is the lower price per ton of bulk wood pellets.
 However, there are other benefits to bulk wood pellet deliveries.

 Moving from a gas or oil heating system to a wood pellet stove or boiler can be a shock to some people.
 Especially if they are told that every day they have to pick up one of more plastic bags of wood pellets and empty them into a hopper.
 Just a few decades ago this would not have seemed a strange concept, especially for those who used coal as their heating fuel.
 However, in the 21st century, there is a minimum level of convenience that most people expect.